AndreasInk/CautionClipStreamlit/about.md

 ## Overview

-Caution Clip is an AI-powered wearable device designed to increase safety, compliance, and efficiency in industrial workplaces.
+Caution Clip is an AI-powered wearable device designed to improve safety and productivity in industrial workplaces.
 By leveraging advanced spatial computing and AI, it provides real-time environmental mapping, hazard alerts, and task assistance to employees.

 ## Market Opportunity